partha-bro/study-repo/Web_developer/12-authenticate/README.md

                 }
             )

-        Step 6: Authenticate user to login
+        Step 6: Authenticate user to login, Here req.login() method comes from passport and it has two arguments 1. model object of data and 2. callBack function of passport.authenticate('local')

             .post(
                 (req,res)=>{